phini-raa/Fabric-Soulflow-1.21.4/README.md

 - Strongholds

 ### Totem of Spores
-The Totem of Spores mimick another players appearance!
+The Totem of Spores mimics another player's appearance!

 Obtained from:
 - The Alchemy Table